 Iowa teenager crafts baseball bats to fundraise money for storm victims

-12-year-old Tommy Rhomberg helps victims rebuild from the massive derecho storm that hit Iowa in August.
-He decided to turn disaster into an opportunity and started to make baseball bats out of wood brought down by the storm, calling them "The Great Derecho".
+12-year-old Tommy Rhomberg helps victims rebuild from the massive "The Great Derecho".storm that hit Iowa in August.
+He decided to turn disaster into an opportunity and started to make baseball bats out of wood brought down by the storm, calling them

 "We got kind of lucky with the derecho," Rhomberg said.
 "We didn't have, like, any damage, but just driving around town, there were people with half their house destroyed.
 I just wanted to raise money, so we could help them, help people rebuild."